-In this scenario we instantiate Algorithm~\ref{algo:constraint} to solve the particular constraints in our attack, plus the constraints given by the icons as described in Algorithm~\ref{algo:constraint_mlp}.
-Given $R$, the set of ReLus that were faulted during training to create the backdoor and the set of pattern images $P$.
-For each pattern image, we create one fooling image.
-There are two constraints for this fooling image: the first is that it is in a neighborhood $d$ from the pattern image (line 3).
-This distance is considered pixel-wise and although in principle is arbitrary, the smaller the neighborhood of possible values around the original pixel intensity, the closer the resulting image will be to the pattern.
-Formally, let $x_j \in [0,1]$ be pixel intensity of the $j$-th pixel in the pattern image.
+There are two constraints for this fooling image: the first is that it is in a neighborhood $d$ from the base pattern (line 3).
+This distance is considered pixel-wise and although in principle is arbitrary, the smaller the neighborhood of possible values around the original pixel intensity, the closer the resulting image will be to the base pattern.
+Formally, let $x_j \in [0,1]$ be pixel intensity of the $j$-th pixel in the base pattern.
 We constrain the fooling image to be within $max(x_j - d,0)$ and $min(x_j+d,1)$.
-Empirically we observed that $d=0.7$ was enough for the fooling images to resemble the patterns while still being solvable.
+Empirically, we observed that $d=0.7$ was enough for the fooling images to resemble the base patterns while the constraint problem still being solvable.
 The second constraint is that the resulting outputs of this fooling images for those faulted ReLus should be $0$ (line 7).

+\paragraph*{Computational overhead of constraint solving} Integer Linear programming is theoretically NP-hard \cite{papadimitriou1981complexity}.
+However, the kind of problem instances generated in the MLP setting were solvable in a practical time.
+Generating one fooling image lasted from 5 seconds (for an attack on 10\% of the ReLUs) to 1 minute (for an attack on 100\% of the ReLUs).

-We measure the attack success rate as the percentage of generated fooling images that are classified by the backdoored network as the target class.
-A summary of the attack success rate for the various combinations is depicted in Figure~\ref{fig:asr}.
-Moreover we depict the average confidence on the successful attacks in Figure~\ref{fig:confidence}.
+We measure the attack success rate as the percentage of generated fooling images that are classified by the infected model to the target class.
+A summary of the attack success rate for various combinations is depicted in Figure~\ref{fig:asr}.
+Moreover, we depict the average confidence on the successful attacks in Figure~\ref{fig:confidence}.

-Note that in principle some of the constraints systems could be unsolvable.
+Note that, in principle, some of the constraint systems could be unsolvable.
 We have observed that most of the evaluated attacks for this scenario are solvable, with a few exceptions in the case of faulting 100\% neurons in the first hidden layer.
 This makes sense since attacking more ReLUs implies more constraints rules and increases the likelihood of adding contradicting constraints.
 In total, out of 1200 constraints systems (\attack{}s), there were 34 unsolved instances.